photonswap-finance/documents/get-started/how-to-use-farms.md

 2. Find the Farm you staked your LP Tokens in, and click the row to view details.
 You should see an estimate of your rewards under “Photon-token earned”.

-3. Click the **Harvest** button and confirm the action in your wallet.
+3. Click the **Claim** button and confirm the action in your wallet.
 After a short wait, the PHOTON will be claimed to your wallet for you to use as you like.